Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 FAILED - kp.Error: correlation_id='4629f1af-1a9b-44ea-9139-3c5c39b9790e', msg='Unauthorized: Either the user does not have access to the specified resource, the resource does not exist, or the region is incorrectly set'

-This means the user does not have access to the key, or the instance in the CRN of the key does not exist.
+The user does not have access to the key, or the instance in the CRN of the key does not exist.

-Create command: No registrations found
+Create command: No associations found

 Error message: